squaresLab/BugZoo/README.md

   with certain flags, and more.
 * A powerful underlying RESTful API that can be used to add BugZoo bindings to your own favourite language.
-* Download prebuilt software snapshots.
 * A decentralised architecture that lets you share your tools and datasets of historical bugs on the BugZoo platform without giving up ownership or control.
-* Provides reproducibility, via the use of containers, without sacrificing performance.
-* Add BugZoo support to your dataset or tool by adding a `.bugzoo.yml` file.
+  Adding BugZoo support to your dataset of tool is as simple as adding a `.bugzoo.yml` file to your project.
+* Uses Docker to ensure reproducibility without sacrificing performance.

 ## Installation